tradermonty/trade-strategy-chatbot/CONFIGURATION.md

-# Universal RAG API - Configuration Guide
+# RAG Starter Kit - Configuration Guide

-This guide explains how to configure the Universal RAG API for different domains and use cases.
+This guide explains how to configure the RAG Starter Kit for different domains and use cases.

 ## 📁 Configuration Files Overview